Working in partnership

 One of its fundamental aims is to improve the wellbeing of New Zealanders through positive health.
 Research focuses on human potential, not illness.

-The Human Potential Centre's research team has designed the research methods for the Sovereign Wellbeing Index, and will be responsible for collecting and analysing the data.
+The research team designed the research methods for the Sovereign Wellbeing Index, and is responsible for collecting and analysing the data.

 Professor Grant Schofield